EmberEmu/Ember/README.md

 ﻿
 # 🔥 **Ember**

-### *An experimental modular MMO server emulator.*
+## *An experimental modular MMO server emulator.*

 ---

-Ember is an educational server emulation project targeting the WoW 1.12.1 protocol, striving to be a modular and robust architecture.
+Ember is an educational and research emulator developed to investigate MMO server architectures and bleeding-edge C++ language features and tooling.

-### Project aims:
+While most emulators strive for feature completeness, Ember aims to be a production quality codebase and deployment architecture.

-- Offer a broad range of activities for contributors to develop their skills in.
+### Quickstart

-- A focus on code quality and robustness over features.
+Ember uses Docker to make development easy.
+Use our provided images to set an entire development environment up within minutes.
+See docs/Quickstart.md.

-- A modular architecture in contrast with the monolithic architectures of similar projects.
+Want to do it the traditional way?
+That's fine too, just see docs/GettingStarted.md.

-### Community:
+### Need help?

-We have a Discord server over at [https://discord.gg/WpPJzQS](https://discord.gg/WpPJzQS).
+We have a Discord server over at [https://discord.gg/WpPJzQS](https://discord.gg/WpPJzQS) or you can check [our website](https://emberemu.com) out for further documentation.

-### Supported platforms:
+### Supported platforms

 Ember aims to support the following platforms as a minimum:

 | Operating System  | Architectures  |